 The Woodlands School Local Offer

-Woodlands is a secondary special school that caters for pupils from 11 – 18.
+Woodlands is a secondary special school that caters for students from 11 – 18.
 We support students with a range of special needs that include Profound and Multiple Learning Difficulties (PMLD), Severe learning Difficulties (SLD) and pupils with ASD and complex needs.

 Woodlands is situated in the North of Luton and is maintained by Luton Local Education Authority (LEA).
-The Governing Body of the school is responsible for determining and administering the policy relating to the admission of pupils to the school.
+The Governing Body of the school is responsible for determining and administering the policy relating to the admission of students to the school.
 The Governing Body is guided in that responsibility by the requirements of the law, their understanding of the school’s purpose and consultation with the Head Teacher and Local Education Authority representatives.

-For a pupil to be allocated a place by the LA at Woodlands they need to have a Statement of Special Educational Need/Education, Health and Social Care Plan.
+For a student to be allocated a place by the LA at Woodlands they need to have an Education, Health and Social Care Plan.

 The criteria below reflect the primary duty of our school to provide for children with severe and complex learning disabilities, within the local and national inclusive education agenda.
 All children admitted to the school will have: